vapor/docs/guide/config.md

 ## Advanced Configurations

-Having the default servers.json is great, but what about more complex scenarios.
+Having the default `servers.json` is great, but what about more complex scenarios.
 For example, what if we want a different host in production and in development?
-These complex scenarios can be achieved by adding additional folder structure to our Config/ directory.
+These complex scenarios can be achieved by adding additional folders to our `Config/` directory.
 Here's an example of a folder structure that's setup for production and development environments.

 ```bash
 WorkingDirectory/